The Equinox Stone

 Description

-This painting is my tribute to an anonymous artist who walked these lands more than 5000 years ago, a Neolithic artist putting the finishing touches to his beautiful artwork on the equinox stone in Cairn T at Loughcrew, by the light of his tallow candle.
+This painting is my tribute to an anonymous artist who walked these lands more than 5000 years ago.
+A Neolithic artist putting the finishing touches to his beautiful artwork on the Equinox Stone, which is found in the chamber of Cairn T, one of the largest of the passage tombs at Loughcrew in County Meath, by the light of his tallow candle.